 The simple fact that you've earned your master's degree tells employers something valuable about you.
 Earning an advanced degree shows your enthusiasm for intellectual growth and your commitment to going above and beyond what many consider the standard level of college achievement.
 A master's degree can demonstrate your self-discipline, motivation, dedication, and can help signal to employers that you're worth more than a simple subject-matter expert.

 While making more money is a favorable thing, a lesser-discussed but no less impactful potential benefit of getting a graduate degree is the personal satisfaction that comes from completing a challenging academic program.

 Take George Appiah, for example, who explained that his “main motivation for...graduate school was more personal – it was to prove to myself that I could do it."
-With his MA in Organizational Management from Ashford University now in hand, George is an Integrated Business Solutions Manager with NAPA Auto Parts, and continues to run his own business, Sting & Skye Designs.
+With his MA in Organizational Management from Ashford University now in hand, George was hired as an Integrated Business Solutions Manager with NAPA Auto Parts and opened his own business, Sting & Skye Designs.

 - Am I clear on my personal “why” for getting a master’s degree?

 - Do I feel confident my investment will have a profitable return?

 - Have I identified an area of research that will help move my industry forward?